awsdocs/aws-m2-user-guide/doc_source/set-up-ed.md

 1. Launch `Rclone` to connect \(see above\) to the Amazon S3\-backed disk when this option is used to share the workspace files\.

 1. Launch Enterprise Developer to do your work\.

+## Clean up resources<a name="tutorial-ed-clean"></a>

+If you no longer need the resources you created for this tutorial, delete them so that you won't continue to be charged for them\.
+Complete the following steps:
++ Delete the CodeCommit reponsitory you created for this tutorial\.
+For more information, see [Delete an CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-delete-repository.html) in the *AWS CodeCommit User Guide*\.
++ Delete the IAM users you set up for this tutorial\.
+For more information, see [Deleting an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting) in the *IAM User Guide*\.
++ Delete the database you created for this tutorial\.
+For more information, see [Deleting a DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Deleting.PostgreSQL)\.